RezaPurut/dns-zone-checker/README.md

 --target-key string        SSH private key path to connect target server.
 Provide private key path that is in the
                            bastion server.
 ```
+### Notes
+1. When using `target-*` parameter, assume that you are in the bastion host.
+So, the private key path
+should be the path in bastion host not in the current server.

 ### Example 1
 Bulk check (one-liner):
 ```